 3. Honor Magic 2

 Honor Magic 2 marks Huawei’s entry into the sliding camera segment.
-The phone is nearly bezel-free and its slider bears only the front camera.
+The phone is nearly bezel-free and its slider bears only the front camera module.
 The slider here is manual in nature, which is to say it won’t slide out automatically.
-Huawei has powered this device with its flagship chipset Kirin 980 SoC which Huawei claims, will deliver 20 percent improved performance and will be 40 percent more power efficient over the previous generation.
+Huawei has powered this device with its flagship chipset Kirin 980 SoC which Huawei claims, will deliver 20 percent improved performance and is touted be 40 percent more power efficient over the previous generation.

 4. Xiaomi Mi Mix 3